spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 You aren't required to add any project globs if you don't want to, but you have the option to add as many project globs as you want for a stack.

-Under the hood, the project globs option takes advantage of the [filepath.Match](https://pkg.go.dev/path/filepath#Match){: rel="nofollow"} function to do pattern matching.
+Under the hood, the project globs option takes advantage of the [doublestar.Match](https://github.com/bmatcuk/doublestar?tab=readme-ov-file#match){: rel="nofollow"} function to do pattern matching.

 Example matches:

+- Any directory or file: `**`
 - A directory and all of its content: `dir/*`
 - Match all files with a specific extension: `dir/*.tf`
 - Match all files that start with a string, end with another and have a predefined number of chars in the middle -- `data-???-report` will match three chars between data and report